dannweeeee/Wanderful/README.md

 <br>
 <br>Once you have these installed, enter 'npm run dev' to test the program. <br>
 Before testing this git file, proceed to https://github.com/AryanSethi20/Backend-wanderer to download the Django backend. <br>
 Run 'python manage.py runserver' on the Backend-wanderer git file first.
-(Make sure you have the relevant Django libraries installed) <br>
+(Make sure you have the relevant Django libraries installed)

 ## Languages
 Frontend: **React.JS**